rgianassi/learning_go/README.md

 # learning
-A project to learn using unit testing
+A project to learn Go using unit testing